datalad-handbook/book/docs/basics/101-115-symlinks.rst

    should you be one of those people that always want to understand things in depth.
-Also, certain file management operations can be messy -- for example, when you attempt to move a subdirectory (more on this in a dedicated section <link>) it can break symlinks, and you need to take appropriate actions to get the dataset back into a clean state.
+Also, certain file management operations can be messy -- for example, when you attempt to move a subdirectory (more on this in a dedicated section :ref:`filesystem`) it can break symlinks, and you need to take appropriate actions to get the dataset back into a clean state.
    Understanding more about the object tree can help to understand such